Jerry-Shaw/Nervsys/README.md

     Will it stucked?

     This is called loose mode.
-If we do this, all functions listed in Safe Key will be checked with the input data structure and will be called if the structure matched or contained.
+    If we do this, all functions listed in Safe Key will be checked with the input data structure, and will be called if the structure matched or contained.

+    Call order is the Safe Key list order.

     So, it'll be very useful to calculate in multiple algorithms with one same data pack.

-And more things here, you can always refresh the data structure adding new data from results in you own function codes, and let others be called in midway.
+    And more things here, we can always refresh the data structure adding new data from results in you own function codes, and let others be called in midway.

     This is more powerful than strict mode, but may bring some harm if don't pay attantion on it, espcially on data written.
 Functions will be called out of your prediction.

 ============================================================================================================